GINGStudio/I18N/README.md

 ## Fallback

-We support Chain-kind fallback.
+We support chain-style fallback.
 I.e., you can fallback to as many languages as you want.
-Although it is not quite be recommand due to potential performance issue.
+Although it is not quite recommand due to potential performance issue.

 ```json
 /* JTokens */